ctiedt/tbl/README.md

 # Task Based Language

 What if all your functions were cyclical tasks?
-The *Task Based Language* (TBL) is an attempt to create a programming language that captures the essentials of many realtime applications by putting thís idea into the foreground.
+The _Task Based Language_ (TBL) is an attempt to create a programming language that captures the essentials of many realtime applications by putting thís idea into the foreground.

 TBL is still work in progress.
 While an example scheduler exists, many features are still missing or only partially implemented.
-Use at your own risk!
+Use at your own risk and report compiler bugs if you find any!

 ## Example

 ```
-extern task printf(...);    // (1)

-global n: u32 = 0;          // (2)
+use std;

-task count(counter: &u32) { // (3)
+task print(v: u32) {
-    *counter = counter + 1;
-    printf("%d\n", *counter);
+	printf("%d\n", v);
-    return;
 }

-task main() -> u32 {
+task count(from: u32) -> u32 {
-    schedule count(&n);      // (4)
-    return 0;
+	uninit n: u32;
+	once {
+		n = from;
 	}
+	n = n + 1;
+	return n;
+}

+task main() {
+	let t: handle = schedule count(41) every 100ms;
+	on t do print;
+}
 ```

-This example doesn't run yet, but this is the "Hello World" I'm working towards.
-Comment (1) shows how easily you can integrate functions with a C ABI, e.g. a regular libc function.
-For our example, we'll use a global value (see comment (2)) as our task state.
-Comment (3) shows how you declare a task.
-TBL doesn't differentiate between tasks and functions: even external functions can be used as tasks!
-Finally, comment (4) shows how you can schedule a task.
-The default scheduler will be started at the end of your main function, but you can also replace it with your own implementation.
+The example above implements a simple counter.
+Let's start with the main task:
+As you see, we dont't just call `count`, we `schedule` it.
+This means `count` will be executed every 100ms.
+Jumping to the definition of `count`, you may notice the `uninit` syntax and `once` block.
+These are necessary because scheduled tasks save the state of their local variables every time they run.
+Putting the initialization of `n` into a `once` block ensures that it is only initialized once and the counter will count up as intended.
+Returning to the main task, you can see that it is also possible to attach tasks to other tasks:
+Every time `count` runs, `print` will be called with its return value and thereby print the current value of `n`.

 If you want to look at some examples that do run, check out the [examples](examples) folder.
 You can also read the [documentation](docs).